Raspirus/Raspirus/README.md

 Are you a developer looking to set up Raspirus?
 We've got you covered.
 Check out our comprehensive guides for various operating systems in the [Developers section](https://raspirus.github.io/docs/developers) on our docs.

+## Roadmap and Changelog

+You can find the Changelog in the dedicated [CHANGELOG.md file](./CHANGELOG.md).
+As the Roadmap, we use the built-in GitHub Projects function.
+You can read about future updates and features [here](https://github.com/orgs/Raspirus/projects/3)

 ## Questions?

 Got questions about Raspirus?
 We're here to help!